Murder of David Black

-Prison Officer David Black was killed on 1 November 2012 by the New IRA.
-He was the first prison officer to be killed by Republicans since the Good Friday Agreement.
+Prison Officer and Orange Order member David Black was shot and killed on 1 November 2012 by members of the New IRA.
+The group claimed responsibility for the killing 11 days later.
+Black was the first prison officer to be murdered by dissident Irish republicans since the Good Friday Agreement in 1998.

 Attack

-Black was driving to work in Maghaberry Prison when he was shot by the New IRA at 7:30 am.
-He was on the motorway between Portadown and Lurgan, when a car with Dublin registration plates drove up beside him and fired shots at him, and he veered into a ditch.
+On 1 November 2012, David Black was driving to work at Maghaberry Prison when he was fatally shot by members of the New IRA at approximately 7:30 am.
+While travelling on the M1 motorway between Portadown and Lurgan, a vehicle with Dublin registration plates pulled alongside his car and opened fire.
+Black's vehicle veered off the road into a ditch following the attack.